williammabernathy/499LectureSeries/README.txt

 1. Place the contents of "Command Line Sorting Program" or the folder itself onto your desktop or in a memoriable place that has no restricted actions.
 2. Open a command prompt or equivalent
-3. Navagiate to the directory in which you've placed "WilliamAbernathyCSC499Homework1.jar" and "Sort Me.txt"
+3. Navigate to the directory in which you've placed "WilliamAbernathyCSC499Homework1.jar" and "Sort Me.txt"
 4. Enter: java -jar "WilliamAbernathyCSC499Homework1.jar" to run the .jar file
 5. Follow the prompt.